Ask Dr. Wilbur

 I know it's unconventional, Iowa (like much of my curriculum).
 But there are some definite advantages to reducing the number of variables.
 Here's the routine I teach:

-I have my students complete a pre-landing checklist and establish slow flight on downwind, 1000 AGL, 1/2 mile or so from the runway.
-(In the SportStar, that's left tank, fuel pump on, monitor ATIS, set 4000 RPM.
-Slow down inside the white arc, set flaps 15, trim for level flight, and you'll find yourself stabilized at 60 kts).
+I have my students complete a pre-landing checklist and establish slow flight on downwind, 1000 AGL, 1/4 to 1/2 mile away from the runway.
+(In the SportStar, that check list is: fuel pump on, left or fullest tank, monitor ATIS, throttle set to 4000 RPM, slow down inside the white arc, set flaps 15, trim for level flight, and you'll find yourself stabilized at 60 kts, which just happens to be my plane's best glide speed.)
 You can fine-tune airspeed with elevator, altitude with power.

 The nice thing about doing constant-airspeed glider landings is that, if the student ever has an engine failure requiring a for-real emergency landing, it becomes a non-event (you've already done this a hundred times).

-I've been teaching pattern work this way for a couple of years now.
+I've been teaching pattern work this way for over a decade now.
 It doesn't work for everyone, and isn't always the right technique (short field, soft field, obstructed, cross-wind, or gusty wind landings require tricks of their own), but it's a good place to start.

 Students, try this sometime (only, discuss it with your instructor first).